Avaje Config

 asConfiguration()

 Obtain the underlying configuration via Config.asConfiguration().
-Config is providing static singleton scope for the underlying Configuration.
-We generally always use Config because it is convenient and there should not be much need to access the underlying configuration.
+Config provides a static singleton scope for the underlying Configuration.
+Generally there should not be much need to access the underlying configuration, as the static access is much more convenient.

 Configuration configuration = Config.asConfiguration();